How to consolidate credit card debt

 If you’ve got a lot of credit card debt to pay off, consolidating it into one place with one monthly repayment can make your life a lot easier.

-Credit card debt can quickly become expensive, and if you’ve got debt on several different credit cards, managing each one can get complicated.
-That’s why it can make good financial sense to move all of your debt over to the one place.
+Credit card debt can quickly become expensive, and if you’ve got debt on several different credit cards, managing each can get complicated.
+That’s why moving all your debt to one place can make good financial sense.

 How does credit card debt consolidation work?

-Alternatively, you can consolidate card debt by using a balance transfer credit card to merge your debts onto the one card.
-If you choose the right credit card, a balance transfer can often be cheaper than a personal loan.
+Alternatively, you can consolidate card debt by using a balance transfer credit card to merge your debts onto one card.
+If you choose the right credit card, a balance transfer is often cheaper than a personal loan.

 Why should you consolidate your debt?

 Consolidating your credit card debt has many benefits.
-For a start, merging all your debts into one means you’ll only have one monthly repayment to make rather than several.
-This can make it much easier to keep track of what you owe and when.
+For a start, merging all your debts means you’ll only have one monthly repayment on one date rather than several payments on different dates.
+This can make it much easier to track what you owe and when.
+You’ll also only have one lender to deal with if you need to contact them.

-Another benefit is that you may be able to take advantage of a lower interest rate which has the potential to save you hundreds of pounds.
-If the loan or credit card you choose has a lower interest rate than what you’ve been paying, you’ll be much better off and be able to clear your debt faster.
+Another benefit is that you may be able to take advantage of a lower interest rate, which has the potential to save you hundreds of pounds.
+If the loan or credit card you choose has a lower interest rate than what you’ve been paying, you can clear your debt faster.

 Using a balance transfer to consolidate debt

 One of the most popular ways to consolidate credit card debt is to carry out a balance transfer.
-This is the process of moving debt from existing credit cards to a brand new one – ideally one that offers a lower interest rate.
+This is the process of moving debt from existing credit cards to a new one – ideally, one that offers a lower interest rate.

-Some balance transfer credit cards charge no interest at all for a number of months – up to three years in the best cases.
-This should give you plenty of breathing space to start tackling your debt head on without worrying about interest building up, and this should allow you to clear your debt more quickly.
+Some balance transfer credit cards charge no interest at all for a number of months – up to 3 years in the best cases.
+This should give you plenty of breathing space to start tackling your debt head-on without worrying about interest building up, and this should allow you to clear your debt more quickly.

 Be aware that many balance transfer credit cards will charge a transfer fee of around 1% to 3%.
 But given how much interest you could save, this fee could be worth paying.